smashdevcode/getting-started-with-aspnet-core/demos.md

 # Demos

+Print out high level outline???

 ## Prep

 * Disable power saving features
 * Turn off notifications
+* Open demos document in a browser on the Mac
 * Open Powershell, set font size, and browse to the desktop folder

 ## Creating a Simple App using the .NET CLI